Chiemeka Ezie · Our fearless former lab manager is now a medical student at NYU

 Bill is interested in affective dynamics, and how individual differences in the features of our emotional lives predict risk and resilience in psychopathology.
 A goal of Bill's research is to use computational modeling to uncover the factors that compel our emotional lives, and to identify the sources of aberrant affective experiences in clinical populations.
 As a member of the MANATEE Lab, Bill is involved in the preprocessing and analysis of neuroimaging data, and Ecological Momentary Analysis (EMA) programming and data analysis.
 In his spare time, Bill practices the trumpet and plays jazz music.

-Noelle is a second year Neuroscience and Criminology double major from Long Island, New York.
+Noelle is a third year Neuroscience and Criminology double major from Long Island, New York.
 Her future interests in research revolve around mental health illnesses as well as memory and emotion.
 In her free time, she enjoys trying new foods and exploring all that Miami has to offer.

 Cate's research focuses on characterizing the development and dynamics of the learning, memory, and decision-making processes that shape our behavior.
 She uses a broad array of methodological approaches to examine the cognitive, computational, and neural processes that inform our choices and actions.

 Ross Otto is an Assistant Professor of Psychology at McGill University.
 Ross’s work relies on a combination of computational, behavioral, and psychophysiological, and (more recently) “big data” techniques to understand how people make decisions both in the laboratory and in the real world.

 Kiara's primary focus lies in researching factors that play a role in the etiology, comorbidity, and maintenance of anxiety and obsessive-compulsive spectrum disorders.
 She is particularly interested in translational factors and integrative risk models, including the role of stress, self-regulatory deficits, and emotional tolerance.

 Jackie Yang · Jackie is currently a medical student at NYU